 Size and Features

-While often a nice pyramidal shaped tree when younger, eventually the tree grows to have a full, rounded crown atop a straight trunk.
+- While often a nice pyramidal shaped tree when younger, eventually the tree grows to have a full, rounded crown atop a straight trunk.
 It grows at a medium to fast growth rate, sometimes growing more than 24 inches in a season.

-The foliage is ornamental, with heavily lobed, star-shaped leaves that are reminiscent of maples.
+- Ornamental, with heavily lobed, star-shaped leaves that are reminiscent of maples.
 They turn a spectacular deep burgundy red, gold, and purple in fall.
 We consider the sweetgum to have some of the prettiest and most dependable fall color!

 - The species is well-known for its “gum balls”, which remain on the tree throughout the winter and fall in early spring.
 These balls are the fruits containing the seed.
 The tree starts producing seed balls at about 25 years old.

-This tree makes an excellent shade tree and even street tree if the road margins are wide enough to support its width.
+- This tree makes an excellent shade tree and even street tree if the road margins are wide enough to support its width.

-Full sun is necessary, as this species is intolerant of shade.
-This species has been used for a variety of purposes including timber for furniture and flooring, as well as products made from its sweet sap (or “gum”) such as perfumes, adhesives, incense, and chewing gum!
+- Used for a variety of purposes including timber for furniture and flooring, as well as products made from its sweet sap (or “gum”) such as perfumes, adhesives, incense, and chewing gum!

 Wildlife and Ecosystem Value

-Many birds, such as mourning doves, finches, quail, and turkey, Eastern Towhee, Carolina Chickadee, Slate-Colored Junco, and White-Throated Sparrow feed on the seed of Sweet Gum
+- Many birds, such as mourning doves, finches, quail, and turkey, Eastern Towhee, Carolina Chickadee, Slate-Colored Junco, and White-Throated Sparrow feed on the seed of Sweet Gum